Fix Error HelpWindows error code repair guides

 Advanced steps

-2. Reset Winsock (Command Prompt): netsh winsock reset (then restart PC).
+2. Reset Winsock in Command Prompt: netsh winsock reset (then restart the PC).

-3. Reset Windows Update components and try again.
+3. Reset Windows Update components if the connection problem keeps returning.

 Related Windows Update Errors